tadasbytautas/tadasSFIA2/README.md

 ![](./images/trello1.png)

 Second picture was taken towards end of SFIA2 project which changed quite a bit.
-MSCW principle was used to make sure application has all core functionaly as per project requirements.
-Personaly found no use to use sprints in this project as development process was done in paralel while doing training.
+MSCW principle was used to make sure application has core functionaly as per project requirements.
+Personaly found no use to use sprints in this project as development process was done in paralel while doing training and new technologies were added on the fly.

 ![](./images/trello2.png)

 ## Tech Stack

-- Trello - Project Management
+- Trello Board - Project Management
 - Git / GitHub - Version Control System
 - Google Cloud MySQL - Hosting Database
 - Google Cloud WM - Hosting Linux Ubuntu Instance